nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/software_lifecycle.md

 Key points illustrated by the diagram:

-- Legacy mode is a pure passthrough to the pre-tenancy criteria; `device_tenants` never influences the decision.
+- In legacy mode, ValidatedSoftware records with `device_tenants` set are excluded before matching; the device's own tenant is never checked.
 - In multi-tenant mode, a tenanted device never falls back to untenanted Validated Software via type/role/tenant paths — only direct `devices` and `object_tags` matches are tenant-agnostic.
-- A non-tenanted device in multi-tenant mode only sees untenanted Validated Software; any record with `device_tenants` set is filtered out.
+- A non-tenanted device in multi-tenant mode only sees untenanted Validated Software; any record with `device_tenants` set is filtered out, including via direct assignment and tags.
-- Direct device assignment and tag assignment are evaluated in both modes and both tenancy states.
+- For tenanted devices in multi-tenant mode, direct `devices` and `object_tags` matches are tenant-agnostic and can match VS records with any (or no) tenant assigned.

 ### For devices — legacy mode (`multi_tenant_mode=False`)